apache/www-site/content/legal/resolved.md

 ### Adding OSGi metadata to weak copyleft binaries  {#osgi-category-b}

-Insertion of OSGi metadata into 'Category B' licensed jars is permitted providing that a note that this has occurred is included in the prominent labeling for the jar.
+You can insert OSGi metadata into 'Category B' licensed jars, provided that you include a note that this has occurred in the prominent labeling for the jar.

 ### Cobertura reports  {#cobertura}

-Cobertura reports may be included in ASF distributions.
+You may include Cobertura reports in ASF distributions.

 ### Handling licenses that prevent modification  {#no-modification}